NicoG96/Demeter/README.md

 3.)
 In a terminal, navigate to the unzipped directory and type:
 `python3 setup.py install`

 4.)
-Once installed, simply run the command: `python3 demeter/demeter.py`
+Once installed, simply run the command: `python3 demeter/demeter_gh.py` for GitHub or `python3 demeter/demeter_bb.py` for BitBucket

 <!-- REQUIREMENTS -->
 ## Requirements
 1. Python 3.7.2+
-2. GitHub/Bitbucket access token
+2. GitHub access token and/or BitBucket consumer keys
 3. Structured pull request system that includes ticket number in title

 <!-- USAGE EXAMPLES -->
 ## Usage

 Usage is fairly straightforward.
-If you are running Demeter for the first time, you will be prompted for GitHub credentials that will only need to be entered once to setup the configuration file. *Note*: You will need to create a personal access token for Demeter to use prior to running the application (GitHub profile -> Settings -> Developer Settings -> Personal Access Tokens).
+If you are running Demeter for the first time, you will be prompted for GitHub/BitBucket credentials that will only need to be entered once to setup the configuration file. *Note*: You will need to create a personal access token for Demeter to use prior to running the application (GitHub profile -> Settings -> Developer Settings -> Personal Access Tokens).

 <img src="https://i.imgur.com/MAvYcmO.png"></a>